obhi-d/mrgui/README.md

     - Mouse inputs
     - Gamepad inputs
   - IO will determine if rendering needs to be updated

+### Behaviour

+  - Panel behaviour system can change panel transition rendering (hide/show/maximize/minimize)
+    - This is to allow animation for example
+  - Allow pre-render modification/transformation during transition
+    - Transition is defined as a timeframe when UI elements are unaffected by IO

 ### Lightweight

-  - Optional header only
+  - Static library (eventually will migarete to C++ modules)
   - **16 bit** mode by default to render coordinates and uv in half precision
   - Color is always sampled from textures and not encoded in vertices for better vertex packing

-### Behaviour
+### Clean and Maintainable

-  - Panel behaviour system can change panel transition rendering (hide/show/maximize/minimize)
-    - This is to allow animation for example
+  - Consistent coding style
+    - Follow std c++ naming conventions, use clang-format)
+  - No straddling between language boundary
+    - Stick to C++ using its latest features